Scientific Advisory Board

 Terry Nolan

-Terry Nolan is Redmond Barry Distinguished Professor at the University of Melbourne, and head of the Vaccine and Immunisation Research Group (or VIRGo) at the Peter Doherty Institute for Infection and Immunity and the Murdoch Children’s Research Institute.
+Terry Nolan is Redmond Barry Distinguished Professor Emeritus at the University of Melbourne, and the former head of the Vaccine and Immunisation Research Group (or VIRGo) at the Peter Doherty Institute for Infection and Immunity and the Murdoch Children’s Research Institute.
 He was the Foundation Head of the Melbourne University School of Population and Global Health between 2001 and 2019.

 Prof. Nolan is a pediatrician and clinical epidemiologist, graduated in medicine and in medical science from the University of Western Australia, trained in paediatrics at the Royal Children’s Hospital in Melbourne and at the Montréal Children’s Hospital, and received a PhD in epidemiology and biostatistics from McGill University in Montréal.